Last Updated on March 16, 2025

 Gadolinium-enhanced MRI helps to differentiate osteomyelitis.

-Treatment of Gout
+Treatment

 Asymptomatic hyperuricemia should not be treated, but patients with levels higher than 11 mg/dL are at risk for renal stones and renal impairment and need monitoring of renal functions.

-Surgical tophi removal may be done if they are located in critical places or cause complications like deformity, infection and compression effects.
+Surgical tophi removal may be done if they are located in critical places or cause complications like deformity, infection, and compression effects.

-The treatment targets are as follows:
+The treatment goals are as follows:

 - Bring and keep serum uric acid levels below 6 mg/dL

-- Reduction of number of tophi
+- Reduction of the number of tophi

 - Reducing pain and preventing further attacks.